KelvinHere/book-review-app/testing.md

 - Books can be sorted by Title A-Z or Z-A
 - Books can be sorted by Author A-Z or Z-A
 - Books can be sorted by rating ascending or descending

 ### Navigation Testing
-- Every route and button has been checked it takes you to the right destination.
+- Every route and button has been checked and it takes you to the right destination.

 ### Incorrect Form Submissions
 For each of the forms in this app an attempt was made to submit an incomplete form each time missing one field out.
 Each time a field was missing the correct error message was displayed to inform the user to complete the field.

 This test was performed on :-
 - Add book
 - Edit book
 - Add review
 - Edit review

 ### Scoring Tests
 Manual tests were carried out on the scoring system to make sure the scores were being calculated correctly.
 Tests below, each was tested out on a new book

-- **Test inital score** - Passed
+- **Test initial score** - Passed
     - Book added
         - Score 0

 - **Test add review** - Passed
     - Add book
     - Add 5 Star review
         - Book score 5
         - Review score 5

 - **Test add another review** - Passed
     - Add book
     - Add 0 star review